r09g/iadc/README.md

 | Input CM | VDD/2 |

 # Setup and Run Tests
-To run schematic tests, make sure the Skywater SKY130 PDK is installed on the Farmshare servers under `/farmshare/home/classes/ee/372/PDKs/` and update the various paths in the `setup.csh` file.
-Then run
+Make sure the Skywater SKY130 PDK is installed on the Farmshare servers under `/farmshare/home/classes/ee/372/PDKs/` and update the various paths in the `setup.csh` file.

+For schematic tests, run
 ```
 source setup.csh
 ```